Skip to main content

 )

-• Key id is required in company properties to identify a unique company.
+• The id key is required in company properties to identify a unique company.

 • Userpilot supports String, Numeric, and Date types.